Public-Cloud-Group/pcg-public-tools-gcs2drive/README.md

-# Public Cloud Group / Cloudwürdig - GCS 2 Drive Transfer Tool
+# Public Cloud Group - GCS 2 Drive Transfer Tool
 This application is designed to transfer big up to 50 GB files from a **Google Cloud Storage Bucket** to **Google Drive** using Byte-Ranges and [Google Drive Resumable Uploads](https://developers.google.com/drive/api/guides/manage-uploads#resumable).

 ## Cloud-Native
 This applcation is designed to run cloud-natively on **Google Cloud Functions**.
 It can be used to transfer files up to a size of 7GB (1.
 Generation Cloud Function) or 60GB (2.
 Generation).
 Nevertheless, this NodeJS Code can be runned on any other runtime as well.

 ## Documention
-This script was published as part of a Blogpost of [Cloudwürdig's Blogpost](https://cloudwuerdig.com/blog/) series.
-The [Blogpost "_Große Dateien von Google Cloud Storage zu Google Drive übertragen_"](https://cloudwuerdig.com/grosse-dateien-von-google-cloud-storage-zu-google-drive-uebertragen/) holds additional (German) documentation and experiences.
+This script was published as part of a Blogpost of [PCG's insights](https://pcg.io/de/insights/?type=articles) series.
+The [Blogpost "_Große Dateien von Google Cloud Storage zu Google Drive übertragen_"](https://pcg.io/de/insights/grosse-dateien-von-google-cloud-storage-zu-google-drive-uebertragen/) holds additional (German) documentation and experiences.

 ### Setup
 Run `npm install` to install dependencies.